Attorney Brian White | June 1, 2022 | Truck Accidents

 Semi-trucks need to be even more cautious about poor visibility, weather, or road conditions.
 These vehicles can weigh 20-30 times as much as passenger cars and have a higher center of gravity, making them unstable.

-Passenger car drivers should learn how to drive defensively around these trucks, while commercial truck drivers should be aware of the speed limits in every state and municipality.
+Passenger car drivers should learn how to drive defensively around these trucks, while commercial truck drivers should be aware of the speed limits and other rules in every state and municipality.

 What Are the Legal Speed Limits in Texas?